Are elevated levels of stress due to the Coronavirus making your anxiety worse?

 I’ve tried therapy before, and it didn’t work.

-There are many variables at work that determine whether therapy works.
-First of all, the chemistry between the therapist and client is crucial.
-It is important to find someone whom you can be yourself, relax with, and open up to.
+There are many variables that determine whether therapy works.
+First, the relationship between the therapist and client is crucial.
+It is important to find someone whom you can be yourself, relax with and open up to.
 You also want to trust that the person you choose has the skill and compassion to be there for you, no matter what arises.

-Is the expense of therapy worth the money?
+Is the expense of therapy really worth it?

 There are things you can do to reduce your anxiety on your own.
 Doing yoga regularly has been shown to decrease anxiety and controlled breathing exercises can really help when you are experiencing panic.
-If you have tried different techniques on your own and are still struggling, it can be worth the cost to experience more freedom, vitality and inner calm.
+If you have tried different techniques on your own and are still struggling, it can be worth the cost to invest in therapy so you can experience more freedom, vitality and inner calm.

 A trusting therapeutic relationship is an investment in yourself and your wellbeing.
-If you would like to get to know me and see if we are a match, simply contact me for a free 30-minute consultation by clicking this link.
+If you’re in Longmont, CO or the surrounding are and would like to get to know me and see if we are a match, I invite you to contact contact me for a free 30-minute consultation by clicking this link.